Integration

 How it works

-Section titled “How it works”Every running Attyx instance listens on a Unix domain socket at:
+Section titled “How it works”Every running Attyx instance listens on a socket:

 Global options